Go to site main page,

 Part 1: Critical Background

 Why Novels Matter in a Largely Illiterate Society.
 Chinese popular culture, including popular religion, involves the ideas that ordinary people hold about a wide range of topics, ideas that were always influenced by the media of theatricals and storytelling.
-Theatrical troupes were traditionally hired to present performances in front of temples on the occasion of almost any kind of festival, and many temples had more or less permanent stages built opposite their doors, facing the main altar, so that the gods enshrined in the temple could enjoy the performances.
+Theatrical troupes (including puppeteers) were traditionally hired to present performances in front of temples on the occasion of almost any kind of festival, and many temples had more or less permanent stages built opposite their doors, facing the main altar, so that the gods enshrined in the temple could enjoy the performances.

-Story tellers roamed the countryside and told tales for money or with commercials.
+Story tellers also roamed the countryside and told tales for money or with commercials.
 In some cases they were at least semi-literate, and "prompt books" survive that seem to have been intended for their use.

 What Chinese Novels Are Like.
 The tales that circulated in this way were sometimes compiled into episodic "novels" of great length, which were in turn easily broken down again into ready sources of episodes to be presented as stories or theatrical performances.
 Thus there was for many centuries a constant interaction (churning?) between "the performance media" and "the print media" as novels and playbooks circulated across China, and creative performers borrowed, modified, and created while literate "novelists" collected and refined these variants and assembled them into yet new written works.